 0 commentaires

-Hello and welcome to 3 scoops from Broscience #1, the information based on 30 years of expertise, and a little (a lot) of scientific studies.
+Hello and welcome to 3 Broscience Scoops #1, the information based on 30 years of expertise and a bit (a lot) of scientific studies.

-Discovered in 1832 by the French scientist Chevreul (and yes, our French are strong), creatine is today one of the most popular food supplements among strength athletes and bodybuilding enthusiasts.
+Discovered in 1832 by the French scientist Chevreul (yes, our French scientists are good), creatine is now one of the most popular dietary supplements among strength athletes and bodybuilders.

 But what exactly is it?

-But if I don't eat meat?
-How can I get some?
+But what if I don't eat meat?
+How can I get it?

 You see where I'm going with this...